How do I get my Amazon ECS tasks that use the Amazon EC2 launch type to pass the Application Load Balancer health check?

 3. On the Services tab of your cluster's page, in the Service Name column, select the service that you want to check.

-Note: You can't change the subnet configuration of an Amazon ECS service from the Amazon ECS console.
-Use the AWS CLI update-service command to change the subnet configuration.
+You can't use the Amazon ECS console to change the subnet configuration of an Amazon ECS service.
+Instead, run the AWS CLI update-service command.

-The subnets for your load balancer and your container instance or task elastic network interface might be different.
-To make sure that traffic is allowed between these subnets, review the following configurations:
+The subnets for your load balancer and your container instance or task network interface might be different.

-For more information about network ACLs, see Work with network ACLs.
+For more information about network ACLs, see Control subnet traffic with network access control lists.

 Check the health check settings of your target group

-To make sure that the health check settings for your target group are correctly configured, complete the following steps:
+To check that you correctly configured the health check settings for your target group, complete the following steps:

 1. Open the Amazon EC2 console.